Islamic design

 A flower with a spiral leaf pattern

-This photograph shows a flower which has leaves which can be seen to be spiralling outward.
+Here is a photograph of a flower that has petals which can be seen to be spiralling outward.
 Obviously this has a lot to do with the mechanical requirements the flower needs to move its petals from a closed to an open position, but in doing so it provides a more complex appearance for us to appreciate even if, as in this case, the geometry is not strictly regular in the terms of the flowers I have illustrated above.

 The central florets of a cauliflower